MiczFlor/RPi-Jukebox-RFID/README.md

 * Just plug and play using USB, no soldering iron needed.
 * Once the Phoniebox is up and running, add music from any computer on your home network.
 * Register new RFID cards easily without having to connect to the RPi.
-* Play single or multiple files, even mix them with web streams.
+* Play single or multiple files, podcasts or web streams.
 * Volume control is also done with RFID cards or key fobs.
 * Connect to your Phoniebox via your wifi network or run the Phoniebox like an access point and connect directly without a router.
 * **Bonus:** control the Phoniebox from your phone or computer via a web app.